 Our story

-The Woordfees started in 2000 as an all-night celebration of Afrikaans literature, but over the past two decades it has grown into one of South Africa’s largest multilingual arts festivals.
-In 2020, over 500 performances and events were hosted in more than 70 venues in and around Stellenbosch.
+The Woordfees began in 2000 at Stellenbosch University (SU) as an all-night celebration of Afrikaans word art.
+Over the past 25 years, it has grown into one of the largest arts festivals in Africa, attracting around 50 000 festivalgoers annualy.

 Our impact